-The job task analysis (JTA) for the ACSM Certified Group Exercise Instructor[®] (ACSM-GEI[®]) describes what the exercise professional does on a day-to-day basis.
-The JTA serves as a blueprint for an examination intended to assess the practice-related knowledge of professionals seeking certification for the job of an ACSM-GEI[®].
-When preparing for the examination, it is important to remember that all examination questions are based on this document.
+The job task analysis (JTA) is intended to serve as a blueprint of the job of an ACSM Certified Group Exercise Instructor (ACSM-GEI).
+The exam intended to assess the practice-related knowledge of professionals seeking certification as an ACSM-GEI is based on the content of this document.
+Each performance domain is divided into job tasks.
+Within each task is a list of statements that describe what an ACSM-GEI should know and/or be able to perform as part of their job, either in-person or remotely.
+When preparing for the exam, it is important to remember that all exam questions are based on this outline.